ankushduacodes/Multithreaded-amazon-scraper/README.md

 - [ ] Implement functionality of sending requests from various differnt proxies
 - [ ] Items like Books and DVDs may have multiple prices, Extact all the prices and categorize them into a price dictionary
 - [ ] Add a better way to convert list of objects into json
+- [ ] To handle special characters in the content scraped from Amazon